 Both front and rear door entrances are accessed through a fob reader, the front entrance is equipped with a firefighters override switch.

 Rear entrance and fob

 Firefighters Override Switch

-Externally the building has a brick and wood fenced perimeter with a courtyard to the rear that accommodates the refuse bins and residents' storage.
-There is a metal pedestrian gate access to the road.
-This is easily accessed as there is no locking mechanism installed to it.
+Externally the building has a timber fenced perimeter with a courtyard to the rear that accommodates the refuse bins and residents' storage.